Finding large additive and multiplicative Sidon sets in sets of integers: Introduction

 with $a_1, \dots, a_h \in A$ is at most $g$.
 Here, we consider two such solutions to be the same if they differ only in the ordering of the summands.
 We define a $B^{\times}_{h}[g]$ set similarly by replacing the additive equation $\eqref{add4}$ with its multiplicative analogue $n = a_1 \dots a_h$.
 When $h=2$ and $g=1$, we refer to $B^+_{h}[g]$ and $B^{\times}_h[g]$ sets as Sidon and multiplicative Sidon sets respectively.

-Sidon sets and their many generalisations have been analysed in various works from many different perspectives in the area, with a classical problem concerning the size of the largest $B_{h}^{+}[g]$ subset of $[N] := \{1, \dots, N\}$.
-The $h=2, g=1$ case of this problem was first studied by Erd\H{o}s and Tur\'{a}n \cite{ET1941}, who proved the first set of upper bounds in this case, and they further noted that one may obtain lower bounds of the same order from work of Singer \cite{Si1938}.
-In particular, it was shown that the largest Sidon subset $B$ of $[N]$ satisfies

-for infinitely many choices of $N$, with the upper bound recorded in \cite{Li1969}.
+Sidon sets and their many generalisations have been analysed in various works from many different perspectives, with a classical problem concerning the size of the largest $B_{h}^{+}[g]$ subset of $[N] := \{1, \dots, N\}$.
+Writing $B$ to be the largest $B_h^{+}[1]$ subset of $[N]$, it is known from work of Singer \cite{Si1938} and Bose--Chowla \cite{BC1963} that $|B| > N^{1/h}$ for infinitely many choices of $N$.
+As for upper bounds, when $h=2$, Erd\H{o}s and Tur\'{a}n \cite{ET1941} proved that

 While there were subsequent improvements to the constant term in the upper bound, it was only very recently that the $N^{1/4}$ term was improved to $0.998N^{1/4}$ for all sufficiently large $N$ by Balogh, F\"{u}redi and Roy \cite{BFS2021}.
 The case when $h \geq 3$ appears to be significantly harder.
-For example, a simple counting argument implies that the largest $B_{h}^+[g]$ subset $B$ of $[N]$ satisfies $|B| \leq (g h! h)^{1/h} N^{1/h},$ and despite a rich history of work surrounding this problem, see, for instance, \cite{Ci2001} and the references therein, the best known upper bound for this general case is of the shape
+Indeed, there has been a rich history of work surrounding this problem, see, for instance, \cite{Ci2001} and the references therein, and the best known upper bound follows from work of Green \cite{Gr2001}, who showed that

-given by Johnston, Tait and Timmons in \cite{JTT2021}.
-On the other hand, the best known lower bounds are of the form

-see, for example, \cite{JTT2021}.
-Thus, there is a large gap between the known upper and lower bounds in the case of general $h,g \in \mathbb{N}$.
+where $\epsilon(h) \to 0$ as $h \to \infty$.
+Similar upper and lower bounds are known for the size of the largest $B_h^{+}[g]$ subset of $[N]$, and we refer the reader to \cite{JTT2021} for the best known estimates towards this problem.
+Thus, when $h \geq 3$, there is a large gap between the known upper and lower bounds for the size of the largest $B_h^{+}[1]$ set in $[N]$, and closing this gap is a major open problem in the area, see for example \cite[Problem $11.14$]{Go2000}.

 On the other hand, finding large $B_{h}^{\times}[1]$ sets in $[N]$ is relatively elementary, since the set of prime numbers smaller than $N$ form such a set.
-The fact that this example is essentially sharp was shown by Erd\H{o}s \cite{Er1969}, who proved that the largest multiplicative Sidon set $C \subseteq [N]$ satisfies
+The fact that this example is essentially sharp was shown by Erd\H{o}s \cite{Er1969}, who proved that the largest multiplicative Sidon set $C \subset [N]$ satisfies

 where $\pi(N)$ counts the number of prime numbers in $[N]$.
 The size of large $B_{h}^{\times}[1]$ sets have also been investigated for $h \geq 3$ and are known to be close to $\pi(N)$, see \cite{Pa2015} for more details.